iamprakashom/Alt-Text-Classifier/README.md

 If it is unsuccessfull, install all the required dependencies manually.

-	2.3 To Run:
+	2.3 Generate Data set of alternative text from 200+ Indian University website:

 `python3 urlcsvreader.py`

-Note: These code can be run using spyder or other IDEs provided those IDEs fulfil requirements.

-### 3. Output:
-	3.1 It will generate a file 'dataset.csv' in the 'miniproject' directory where urlcsvreader.py and secscrap.py resides.
+It will generate a file 'dataset.csv' in current directory.

+	2.4 Build Feature Set from generated data set.

+` python3 feature_builder.py`

+	2.5 Train Model and visualize result.
+`python3 classifier_plot.py`